 Take the family to Wallace (47 miles) where every building is on the National Register of Historic Places.
 You can ride a trolley to the Sierra Silver Mine and see a real miner demonstrate mining equipment, or you can visit the Northern Pacific Railroad Museum.
 Hike the Pulaski Tunnel Trail to learn about a local firefighting hero, hiss at the villain in an old-fashioned melodrama, or stand at the Center of the Universe.
 Your kids will enjoy looking for unique photo ops, like the UFO at the Red Light Garage.

 And finally, if you like to bicycle, there isn’t a better option than the Route of the Hiawatha, a rails-to-trails project that allows you to ride through old train tunnels and across train trestles, with the most incredible views.
 It’s all downhill and easy for children of all ages.

 7. There’s a resort at the heart of Coeur D’Alene

 You can’t miss the resort if you visit the town because it’s right on the north shore of the lake, and it’s the tallest building around.
-It’s a landmark, a hotel, a marina, a convention center, and restaurants.
+It’s a landmark, luxury hotel, marina, convention center, and restaurants.
 Add to that a shopping plaza and a golf course with a famous floating green.
 The Coeur D’Alene Resort opened in 1965 and has played an important role in town ever since.
 Even if you’re not staying at the Resort, be sure to check it out, or visit its shopping plaza.
 Rent a pontoon or jet skis for the family, or hang out on the boardwalk to watch the sun set.
 You can also watch sea-planes take off right next door!

 8. Lots of fun surprises!